ajaysw01/JournalEase/README.md

 ### Admin Features
 - **User Management**: View all registered users and create new admin accounts.
 - **Cache Management**: Clear application cache using Redis for improved performance.

+### Kafka Integration
+- **Message Streaming**: Kafka is used to stream important user or journal events within the system for further processing or analytics.

 ## API Endpoints

 ### Public Endpoints
-- `POST /public/create-user`: Create a new user.
+- `POST /public/signup`: Create a new user.
+- `POST /public/login`: login a  user.
 - `GET /public/health`: Check application health.

 ### User Endpoints